Coming to Ireland

 • I am not an Irish national.
 Can I apply for a current account?

-After you submit your application, you may be asked to provide more information like evidence of source of funds or your source of wealth.
-If additional information is required, we will email you.
+Yes.
+You can apply for a current account if you are not an Irish national and are resident in the Republic of Ireland.
+Our current account comparison table lets you compare the different types of current accounts we have.
+After you submit your application, you may be asked to provide more information like evidence of source of funds, or your source of money.
+If more information is required, we will email you.

 See our full current account FAQs